- Attributes of a Good Launch Site

 If personal contact is not an option, county land records will reveal the owners of a given tract of land although the process of going through records to determine this may be time-consuming.
 If the land is controlled by one person, your approach can be direct and personal.
 However, if the land is controlled by a government agency, other organization, or private business, you will have to find out who the key people are in that entity and how to set up your approach to them.
 If the governing body is an elected group (School Board, Parks Commission, etc.), it is best to work through the full-time staff before approaching that body for an approval.

 Whether dealing with an individual or an organization in requesting a launch site, your whole approach must be planned in advance.
 If you can, use people who are skilled in either sales or public relations as your representatives; certainly use people who look professional and can present your case articulately.
 Whoever approaches the owner has to get across an image of mature, responsible people who are involved in a safe, family-oriented activity that is a great influence on young people.
 Have your documentation, particularly on safety and on the NAR insurance, well prepared and use it judiciously.
 Bring an example rocket and some photographs of a launch.
-Sell your self, your hobby, the NAR, and your Section.
+Sell yourself, your hobby, your Section, and the NAR.
 Emphasize the value of rocketry as an educational activity for young people and what you will be doing to include them in your activities on the site.
 Be sure to mention the magnitude of the rocketry hobby, with more than one million fliers nationwide each year.
 Emphasize the NAR’s international activities such as world championships teams, which bring honors to the US, and our sponsorship of the Team America Rocketry Challenge national student rocketry program, with the base for all of this being the local NAR Sections like yours all across the country.
 Use appropriate safety-related materials drawn from those posted on the NAR website as part of your pitch to the owner — as a minimum the “Sport Rocket Safety Handout” that is also posted in the files at the bottom of this page, or the more comprehensive “Launch Site Land Owner’s Packet”.